 - Electric utility OMS/GIS vendor - translates the data into CIM or MultiSpeak format

-- Local, state and federal emergency managers - update systems to accept CIM or MultiSpeak format
+- Local, state and federal emergency managers - update systems to accept CIM format

-- Critical infrastructure partners - update systems to accept CIM or MultiSpeak format
+- Critical infrastructure partners - update systems to accept CIM format

-A: There is no external cost to implement.
-The cost associated with implementing ODIN depends solely on the stakeholder's cost of updating stakeholders' systems to conform to the new standard.
+A: There should be no external cost to implement.
+ODIN does not charge for support and ODIN is not aware of any vendors that are charging for the service.
+The cost associated with implementing ODIN depends solely on the stakeholder's cost of updating stakeholders' (utility and/or vendor) systems to conform to the new standard.

-A: After your utility decides to participate and has the internal approvals,
+A: After your utility and/or vendor decides to participate,

 - Respond to the DOE with a participation letter

-- ODIN can work directly with utility vendor(s) for the data exchange with minimal to no effort from the utility.
+- DOE can work directly with utility vendor(s) for the data exchange with minimal to no effort from the utility.

 A: The ODIN team will work with each vendor on their standardization.
 Our goal is to have the outage data standard work with any version of the utility OMS.